saleyn/ei18n/README.md

                and looked up dynamically.
     * `value` - can optionally define the blob's content (see line 4 above).
                If absent the content must be defined in the node's text (see line 5).

+Every text node specified in the non-default language section must have name attributes with ID's found in the default language section.

 In the example above the following header file will be generated: